Time for Timer

 Time for Timer is a series of seven short public service announcements broadcast on Saturday mornings on the ABC television network starting in 1975.
-The animated spots feature Timer, a tiny cartoon character who represents the sense of time in the human body.
-Timer was in charge of when a person felt it was time to eat, time to sleep, etc. He carried a large pocket watch inside of him that set off an alarm whenever something was about to happen.
+The animated spots feature Timer, a tiny cartoon character who is an anthropomorphic circadian rhythm, the self-proclaimed "keeper of body time."

-Usually wearing a bow tie and top hat, Timer looks like a little yellow meatball with a face and has long slender arms and legs.
-Timer has limited magical powers, such as teleportation, which he uses to exit his host's body from time to time.
-A wisecracker as well as a song-and-dance man, Timer promotes healthy eating and personal hygiene for children using clever songs and animation.

 The series was produced by the cartoon studio DePatie-Freleng Enterprises.

 Timer first appears in the 1973 ABC Afterschool Special "The Incredible, Indelible, Magical, Physical Mystery Trip", where he was voiced by Len Maxwell.
+In this special, he works inside the body of a man named Uncle Carl.

-Except for this 1973 portrayal, Timer's voice was provided by actor Lennie Weinrib.
-Timer also appears in the 1974 ABC Afterschool Special "The Magical Mystery Trip Through Little Red's Head".
-In "Physical Mystery Trip", he works inside the body of a man named Uncle Carl; in "Little Red", he works inside a teenaged Red Riding Hood.
+Timer also appears in the 1974 ABC Afterschool Special "The Magical Mystery Trip Through Little Red's Head", working inside a teenaged Red Riding Hood.
+In this special, and in all future appearances, Timer's voice was provided by actor Lennie Weinrib.

-Time for Timer ran concurrently and interchangeably until 1992 with ABC's other educational spots, primarily The Bod Squad and Schoolhouse Rock!.
+Time for Timer ran until 1992 concurrently with ABC's other educational spots, primarily The Bod Squad and Schoolhouse Rock!
 They generally appeared during cartoon programs at the end of commercial breaks.
 The shorts included a Consultant credit for Dr. Roslyn B. Alfin-Slater, UCLA School of Public Health.